davemaurer/daily_exercises/readme.md

 REPEAT THIS PROCESS WITH AN ARRAY OF STRINGS, THEN SYMBOLS, THEN NILS, THEN MIX DATA TYPES

-ALTERNATE DAYS USE YOUR EDITOR TO DO THIS SAME THING, RUNNING THE FILE EACH TIME TO SEE THE RESULTS (hint: you may need to use puts, p, or print.
+ALTERNATE DAYS MAKE A FILE AND USE YOUR TEXT EDITOR TO DO THIS SAME THING, RUNNING THE FILE EACH TIME TO SEE THE RESULTS (hint: you may need to use puts, p, or print to get the output to look the way you want it to.
 Try them all).